aahmadshaik/Image-ONMOUSEOVER/README.md

 ## Description

 The Image Hover Effect project is a simple web page created using HTML and CSS that demonstrates an image with a hover effect.
-When the user hovers over the image, it triggers a transformation effect, such as scaling or changing the image's color.
+When the user hovers over the image, it triggers a transformation effect, such as showing the hover image.
 This project serves as a showcase of how CSS can be used to create interactive and visually appealing effects on web elements.

 ## Features